 Being so late in the season we are having a glut of massively tall lamb’s quarters (goosefoot), due to an extended time away from the garden.

 They will then be sprouted in wintertime when green pickings are slim, three feet under the snow.

 Whether you utilize a dehydrator, or time and a cool-dry space, learning how to dry herbs is an essential skill that must be mastered if you wish to fill your pantry/cupboards with garden goodness.

 It comes in handy when drying mint or lemon balm.
 This drying process applies to “weeds” as well.

 1. Goosefoot (Chenopodium album)

-Goosefoot leaves are lovely and tender when harvested early in the growing season, best when they are lightly steamed with hemp oil and salt.
+Goosefoot leaves, also commonly referred to as lamb’s quarters, are lovely and tender when harvested early in the growing season, best when they are lightly steamed with hemp oil and salt.

 If the stems are getting woody you can pick them leaf by leaf.
 If they are very young, go ahead and harvest the whole top.